stomt/stomt-unreal-plugin/README.md

 * none

-Don't hesitate to [contact](https://www.stomt.com/stomt-unreal-engine-plugin) us if you have any problems or need help.
+Don't hesitate to [contact](https://www.stomt.com/stomt-unreal-engine-plugin) us if you have any issues or need help.

 ## Contribution